 Questions will be scenario based and will normally involve consideration of more than one tax, together with some elements of planning and the interaction of taxes.
 Computations will normally only be required in support of explanations or advice and not in isolation.

-The examination is a three hour paper, with 15 minutes additional reading and planning time.
+The examination is a three hour 15 minutes paper.

 Tax rates, allowances and information on certain reliefs will be given in the examination paper.

 Study Guide